 Project TAP Peer Mentor

-As a component of Project TAP, we are offering the opportunity to Harper students to mentor a student on the Autism Spectrum who will be attending Harper classes.
+As a component of Transition Autism Program (TAP), we are offering the opportunity to Harper students to mentor a student on the Autism Spectrum who will be attending Harper classes.
 The mentor will draw upon his/her own experiences as a student at Harper to provide support and encouragement to the incoming freshman.

 To apply to be a TAP Mentor, please download the Mentor Application, then fax to 847.925.6267, or mail to Access and Disability Services at 1200 W. Algonquin Road, Palatine, IL 60067-7398, or drop it off in the ADS office, Building I, Room I-103.